-Stevens Institute of Technology nicole.hutchison@stevens.edu [2] or emtnicole@gmail.com [3]

-Responsible for the the day-to-day operations of the SEBoK and supports the Editor in Chief.
+Systems Engineering Research Center nicole.hutchison@stevens.edu^[2] or emtnicole@gmail.com^[3] Responsible for the day-to-day operations of the SEBoK and supports the Editor in Chief.

 Each Editor has his/her area(s) of responsibility, or shared responsibility, highlighted in the table below.